Learn Ways to Use Vinegar

 How to Use Vinegar to Clean Windows

-One of the first virtues of vinegar is it isn't just about salad dressings.
+Vinegar is it isn't just about salad dressings.
 Of course, there are wonderful dressings and marinades you can make with vinegar, but don't be limited by just using it in the kitchen.
 There is so much more to vinegar.
-One of the most common uses is cleaning windows, mirrors and other items made of glass.
+One of the most common uses is cleaning windows, mirrors, and other items made of glass.

 - Mix equal parts of vinegar and water in a spray bottle and use just as you would a more expensive glass cleaner.